The Cheapest Cars to Insure in 2025

 Show All Rows

-Insurance costs tend to increase with vehicle price, but the very cheapest cars to buy aren't always the cheapest to insure.
+Insurance costs often get more expensive as the price of your car goes up, but the very cheapest cars to buy aren't always the cheapest to insure.

-Vehicles with values between $26,000 and $32,000 have the lowest auto insurance rates.
-At $255 per month on average, they cost 6% less to insure than the cheapest cars.
+Vehicles that cost between $26,000 and $32,000 have the lowest auto insurance rates.
+At $317 per month on average, they cost roughly 8% less to insure than the cheapest cars.

-By contrast, the more expensive cars — with values of more than $38,000 — cost the most to insure, with an average monthly car insurance rate of $308.
-This group includes the Tesla Model Y and Model 3, which are two of the most expensive cars to insure.
+By contrast, insurance for more expensive cars — with values between $32,000 and $38,000 — costs the most, with an average monthly insurance rate of $396.
+This group includes the Tesla Model Y and Model 3, which are two of the most expensive cars to cover.

 Cheapest types of cars to insure by model

-Shoppers typically have a specific type of vehicle that they're looking for when buying a new car.
+If you're in the market for a new car, it's normal to look for a specific type of vehicle during your search.
 For example, if you need a vehicle that can hold a lot of passengers, you are more likely to look at SUVs or minivans.

 Cheapest model to insure for each body type